Raymond S. Kellis High School

 Raymond S. Kellis High School is a public secondary school located in Glendale, Arizona, United States, part of the Peoria Unified School District.
-The school opened its doors in August 2004 due to overcrowding at Peoria High School and rapid population growth in the surrounding area.
+It opened in August 2004 due to overcrowding at Peoria High School and rapid population growth in the surrounding area.
 The school is the district's fourth-largest, with approximately 1,850 students.

 Kellis High School is located near State Farm Stadium, home of the Arizona Cardinals, and Desert Diamond Arena, former home of the Arizona Coyotes.